California State Route 178: Eastern segment

-The second segment resumes four miles (6 km) west of Salisberry Pass in the southeasterly part of Death Valley National Park in Inyo County at what had been the former boundary of Death Valley National Monument until 1994.
+The Eastern segment resumes four miles (6 km) west of Salisberry Pass in the southeasterly part of Death Valley National Park in Inyo County at what had been the former boundary of Death Valley National Monument until 1994.
 It then meets up with State Route 127.
 SR 178 then branches northward from SR 127 to the California-Nevada State Line.
 In Nevada, the roadway continues as State Route 372 ending at State Route 160 near the center of Pahrump in Nye County.

 The segment of State Route 178 from State Route 127 to the California-Nevada state line, as well as all of Nevada State Route 372, are both known as the Charles Brown Highway.
 Charles Brown, a former California State Legislator, was a major proponent for the incorporation of the segment of State Route 178 between State Route 14 and the California-Nevada state line into the California Highway System.